-- 16. The structure of the Code in terms of Headings, Sections etc is as follows- - (a) the main divisions are Chapters; - (b) in each Chapter consecutive "sections", which each have a sub-heading attached to them, are numbered consecutively preceded by the Chapter number e.g., in Chapter 1 the sections would be 1.1,1.2, 1.3 etc.; - (c) sections are further divided into subsections numbered consecutively as (1), (2), (3) etc. except where, occasionally, the section does not require any such division; - (d) subsections may be further subdivided into paragraphs labelled (a), (b) (c) etc; - (e) where necessary, paragraphs may be further divided into subparagraphs numbered (i), (ii), (ii) etc.; - (f) where occasionally a further sub-division is necessary, sub-subparagraphs are used labelled (ba), (bb), (bc) etc. - (g) due to its complex structure, Chapter 4 has also been subdivided into Parts; - (h) finally, for consistency and clarity, cross references are couched in terms of the Chapter and section number to the required level (e.g. section 4.49(1)(a) (ii) refers to Chapter 4, section 49, subsection (1), paragraph (a). subparagraph (ii), except where a shortened reference does not introduce any doubt. - 17.
-It should also be borne in mind that the applicable provisions of other International Conventions and related Instruments, as well as the provisions of applicable national legislation, are to be applied as appropriate, except where equivalent or alternative provisions are provided for under the Code, in which case the Code provisions will apply.
+17. The structure of the Code in terms of Headings, Sections etc. is as follows-

+- (a) the main divisions are Chapters; - (b) in each Chapter consecutive "sections", which each have a sub-heading attached to them, are numbered consecutively preceded by the Chapter number e.g., in Chapter 1 the sections would be 1.1,1.2, 1.3 etc.; - (c) sections are further divided into subsections numbered consecutively as (1), (2), (3) etc. except where, occasionally, the section does not require any such division; - (d) subsections may be further subdivided into paragraphs labelled (a), (b) (c) etc.; - (e) where necessary, paragraphs may be further divided into subparagraphs numbered (i), (ii), (ii) etc.; - (f) where occasionally a further sub-division is necessary, sub-subparagraphs are used labelled (ba), (bb), (bc) etc. - (g) due to its complex structure, Chapter 4 has also been subdivided into Parts; - (h) finally, for consistency and clarity, cross references are couched in terms of the Chapter and section number to the required level (e.g. section 4.49(1)(a) (ii) refers to Chapter 4, section 49, subsection (1), paragraph (a). subparagraph (ii), except where a shortened reference does not introduce any doubt.

+18. It should also be borne in mind that the applicable provisions of other International Conventions and related Instruments, as well as the provisions of applicable national legislation, are to be applied as appropriate, except where equivalent or alternative provisions are provided for under the Code, in which case the Code provisions will apply.
 In this regard it is not permitted to apply only selected provisions of the Code on a "pick and mix" basis.
 Where the Code is applied, it shall, to that extent, be applied in full.

-- 18. In setting out the required standards of safety and operation, within the framework of SOLAS 1974, LL 66 and STCW 78, as amended, which are appropriate to the size and area of operation of the vessel, due cognizance is taken of the provisions in those Conventions for equivalent or alternative provisions taking into account the functional requirements involved10. - 19.
-Other International Conventions and Instruments which may need to be complied with include but are not necessarily limited to- - (a) International Convention on Tonnage Measurement of Ships, 1969, as amended (TONNAGE 1969); - (b) Protocols of 198811 relating to International Convention on Load Lines, 1966, as amended (LL PROT 1988) and the International Convention for the Safety of Life at Sea, 1974, as amended (SOLAS Protocol 1988); - (c) International Convention for the Prevention of Pollution from Ships, 1973, as amended by the Protocol relating thereto of 1978, as further amended (MARPOL 73/78); - (d) International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended (STCW 1978); - (e) Convention on the International Regulations for the Prevention of Collisions at Sea, 1972, as amended (COLREG 1972); - (f) Maritime Labour Convention, 2006; - (g) International Convention on the control of Harmful Anti-fouling Systems on Ships, 2001; - (h) Ballast Water Management Convention, 2004; and - (i) International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001.
+19. In setting out the required standards of safety and operation, within the framework of SOLAS 1974, LL 66 and STCW 78, as amended, which are appropriate to the size and area of operation of the vessel, due cognizance is taken of the provisions in those Conventions for equivalent or alternative provisions taking into account the functional requirements involved2.

+20. Other International Conventions and Instruments which may need to be complied with include but are not necessarily limited to-

+- a.
+International Convention on Tonnage Measurement of Ships, 1969, as amended (TONNAGE 1969); - b.
+Protocols of 19883 relating to International Convention on Load Lines, 1966, as amended (LL PROT 1988) and the International Convention for the Safety of Life at Sea, 1974, as amended (SOLAS Protocol 1988); - c.
+International Convention for the Prevention of Pollution from Ships, 1973, as amended by the Protocol relating thereto of 1978, as further amended (MARPOL 73/78); - d.
+International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended (STCW 1978); - e.
+Convention on the International Regulations for the Prevention of Collisions at Sea, 1972, as amended (COLREG 1972); - f.
+Maritime Labour Convention, 2006; - g.
+International Convention on the control of Harmful Anti-fouling Systems on Ships, 2001; - h.
+Ballast Water Management Convention, 2004; - i.
+International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001; - j.
+Protocol of 1997 to MARPOL (Annex VI Air Pollution); and - k.
+International Convention on the Control of Harmful Anti-Fouling Systems on Ships.